Flavour Or Flavor – British vs. American English

 • She loves to cook and often tries to flavour her dishes creatively.

-• The chef decided to flavour the soup with of aromatic spices.
+• The chef decided to flavor the soup with of aromatic spices.

-Examples of using “flavour” and “flavour” as a noun
+Examples of using “flavour” and “flavor” as a noun

-The following examples will illustrate the difference in the spelling of the noun “flavour/flavour” in British and American English.
+The following examples will illustrate the difference in the spelling of the noun “flavour/flavor” in British and American English.

 • The chocolate cake had a rich and indulgent flavour.